 This charming and classic seaside town resides in the Northwest of England, only a short distance away from the lights of Blackpool and Preston.
-It is a great family-friendly holiday location, with the perfect combination of cute villages, gorgeous nature walks and community events, such as the St Anne’s Music and Art festival, it has something for everyone!
+It is a great family-friendly holiday location, with the perfect combination of cute villages, sea-view hotels, gorgeous nature walks and community events, such as the St Anne’s Music and Art festival, it has something for everyone!
 Visiting Lytham St. Annes will let you glimpse some of England’s history, in its iconic buildings such as Lytham Hall and The White Church, and not to mention its stunning gardens and parks, such as Ashton Gardens.
 A summer holiday here will not leave you disappointed!
+After all, with the town’s available Airbnb rentals, accommodation options will not be a problem.
 Read on to learn more about the best things to do in the area!

 1. Fairhaven Lake